Relationship between PED and the amount spent by consumers and revenue raised by firms

 Factors Affecting PED

-• Availability of Substitutes: More substitutes lead to more elastic demand.
+• Availability of substitutes: More substitutes lead to more elastic demand.

 • Necessity vs. Luxury: Necessities tend to have inelastic demand.
+Luxuries tend to have elastic demand.

-• Proportion of Income Spent: Goods that represent a large proportion of a consumer's income tend to have more elastic demand.
+• Proportion of income spent: Goods that represent a large proportion of a consumer's income tend to have more elastic demand.

 Conclusion